Everyday Rides Group Ride Guide

 In order to tame the anxieties of riders, let them know ahead of time where to expect or not expect regrouping.
 This could be just where and when the group plans to stop for services.
 If there are no efforts, saying so can be just as important so people make sure they know the route or how to bail.

-For social rides in the city, especially those welcoming less experienced riders, it can be helpful to explain processes for waiting at intersections and if someone is designated to take up the rear of the ride.
+For social rides in the city, especially those welcoming slower or less experienced riders, it can be helpful to explain processes for waiting at intersections and if someone is designated to take up the rear of the ride.
 These efforts will ease anxieties and make sure that riders don’t get left behind.

 Share emergency contact information

 For rides without services, let people know how they should handle emergencies.
 For backcountry trips and multi-day trips especially, it’s a good idea to share major allergies and emergency contact information between everyone in the group.